AbdurIT/CyberButtonz/README.md

 3. Add your HTML + CSS
 4. Make sure it’s **100% your code** (no copying)
 5. Submit a pull request
-6. We will review and merge if approved
+6. I'll review and merge if approved

 > [!IMPORTANT]
 > Do **NOT** copy existing code.
 Only **original inspired designs** are accepted.